pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

      - What do they want?
      - How can I persuade them?

+- Give em a hand.
+When you help another player, they get a +1 to their move.
+(This is the only relationship mechanic I think I'm comfortable adding into the game).

 Certain items in possession can add modifiers to these rolls.
 If you have a weapon, you may add +1 to an Intimidate roll, for instance.
 If you're trying to fix something, having an appropriate tool could add a +1.